As Ugly as They Wanna Be

-As Ugly as They Wanna Be is an EP by the American heavy metal band Ugly Kid Joe, released on October 8, 1991.
-The album title is a parody of 2 Live Crew's 1989 album As Nasty as They Wanna Be.
+As Ugly as They Wanna Be is an EP by the American rock band Ugly Kid Joe, released on October 8, 1991.
+The title is a parody of 2 Live Crew's 1989 album As Nasty as They Wanna Be.

 As Ugly as They Wanna Be is notable for being the first EP to be certified multi-platinum by the RIAA.
+It is the only Ugly Kid Joe record to feature Roger Lahr on rhythm guitar and the only EP to feature Mark Davis on drums, though the latter would go on to play Ugly Kid Joe's debut album America's Least Wanted (1992) as his only album contribution with the band.